-Social media has a lot going for it – it’s free and your potential clients are already using it, so most agents will agree that having a social presence is a no brainer.
+Social media marketing for real estate has a lot going for it – it’s free and your potential clients are already using it, so most agents will agree that having a social presence is a no-brainer.

 However, having a social presence and being able to use those social platforms to promote yourself and generate business are two very different things.

 It’s important to remember that growing your profile and your brand on social is a marathon, not a sprint.
 The tips below will help you get the most from your social efforts and help you stand out from the competition.

 Hashtags are effectively searched terms and can help you build a loyal following and increase engagement.

 Many social users bookmark hashtags to ensure they don’t miss any content they are interested in, so use them to your advantage.